responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 efficient here.*

 We can see that this method has moderate and sometimes counterintuitive effects.
-**This argues for the fact that the training set is not sufficient to fit a calibrated estimator.**
+**This suggests that the training set is not sufficient to fit a calibrated estimator.**

 ---
 # 3. Best of Both Worlds: Tailoring Mixup to Data for Calibration
-We have reached the core of the paper of Bouniot et al. It states that by **taking the distance of points into account when sampling the coefficients** in the second phase of Mixup, they have avoid (i) a loss in diversity and (ii) reduced the manifold intrusion and label noise.
+We have reached the core of the paper of Bouniot et al. They show that, by **taking the distance of points into account when sampling the coefficients** in the second phase of Mixup, we can (i) avoid a loss in diversity, and (ii) reduce manifold intrusion and label noise.

 <p align="center">
   <figure>